 It defines a 'customer' as an 'individual' who undertook the credit agreement or an 'individual' providing a guarantee or indemnity under a credit agreement.

 The definition of debt collection by the FCA is much narrower than previous regulatory agencies.
 A case in point is if as an advisor, one of your clients falls behind on a regulated agreement and you collect monies from them to send to the contract provider, you are seen to be gathering that debt and need to be authorised even though that doesn't seem to be the case.

 The FCA has set out how 'customers' must be treated by FCA authorised firms concerning debt collection.
-Failure to follow its practices contained in the FCA's conduct rules, which are listed in the 'Arrears, Default and Recovery' section of the Consumer Credit Sourcebook (CONC 7).
+Failure to follow its practices contained in the FCA's conduct rules, which are listed in the 'Arrears, Default and Recovery' section of the FCA Handbook CONC 7.
 Failure to follow these standards can result in fines and other methods of enforcement set out in the FCA's Enforcement Guide.

 In a previous article, I expressed the view that "The modern face of UK debt collection is one of professionalism, of FCA regulation and of maintaining healthy relationships with clients and their customers."
 The article was on the reputation of the debt collections industry.

 I want to add to that by saying that sensible and intelligent regulation, which protects the rights of the customer, while allowing the efficient recoveries of monies owed, can only be a good thing for this industry.

 Regulation of the debt collection industry by the FCA is still in its infancy.
 At the time of this article, most debt collection firms are still in 'Interim Permission'.
 It will, therefore, be fascinating to see how the next twelve months pan out.

 By Kevin Bishop - Senior Partner at Town and Country Legal Services LLP